 Give the risen bread dough a very light knead.
 Cut the dough into 2 halves, over and over until you have 24 small pieces of dough.

-On a floured surface, use a flat bottom dish (also floured) to flatten each piece of dough then, use your thumbs and forefingers to gently pull on the edges (notes) all the way round until the circle is about 3 inches wide.
+On a floured surface, use a flat bottom dish (also floured) to flatten each piece of dough then, use your thumbs and forefingers to gently pull on the edges (note 4) all the way round until the circle is about 3 inches wide.